 Before launching into the specifics of the preparation process, here is an idea of what the structure of your year will look like.
-This is the programme for the current second years - while it of course will not be absolutely identical for you, it should hopefully serve as a rough guide.
+This is the programme for the current second years-while it of course will not be absolutely identical for you, it should hopefully serve as a rough guide.

-1 Sept Registration at Beida You will be welcomed to the university by the International Students Coordinator, Li Ke (李可).
-Afterwards, you will meet your new language partners, have a group photo taken and have a welcoming lunch.
-2 Sept First day of classes You will also have collections set by Oxford around this time.
-Sept - Oct Beijing tours/activities arranged by Beida Staff from the university will organise (free!) tours around some of the touristic sites of the city.
+2 Sept Registration at Beida You will be welcomed by the International Students Coordinator, Wáng Fāng (王芳).
+Afterwards, you will meet your new language partners, have a group photo taken and be given a welcoming lunch.
+3 Sept First day of classes/ collections We had collections on the third, then a sort of weird break before classes started on the ninth Sept-Oct Beijing tours/activities arranged by Beida Staff from the university will organise (free!) tours around some of the touristic sites of the city.
 Among these might be the Forbidden City, an acrobatics show at Chaoyang Theatre, Peking Opera, a Hutong tour, the Temple of Heaven and the Great Wall.
-1 Oct - 7 Oct National Week You will have a week off class; these dates are approximate.
-18 Dec (approx!)
-Classes for the first term end You may have one or two Beida exams just before the end of term.
-This date is approximate - more will be discussed in the Flights section about how to account for your flights, should you wish to return to the UK for the Christmas break.
-13 Feb Classes for the second term begin Again, just an estimated date.
+28 Sept-6 Oct National Week You will have a week off class.
+These dates are approximate.
+20 Dec (approx!)
+Classes for the first term end You may have one or two Beida exams just before the end of term, but we didn't.
+This date is approximate-more will be discussed in the "Flights" section about how to account for your flights, should you wish to return to the UK for the Christmas break.
+16 Feb Classes for the second term begin Again, just an estimated date.
 You will also have collections set by Oxford around this date.
-Apr - May Possible day / week off There may be a possibility of a mid-term break here - still unsure!
-18-22 Jun The week of final Beida exams
+Apr-May Possible day/week off There may be a possibility of a mid-term break here, still unsure! before 27 Jun The week of final Beida exams

 The prospect of spending an entire year abroad is incredibly exciting, and your time in China will likely be more fantastic than you can imagine.
 Having said that, relocating to China is something of a mammoth task, and there are certainly things that you need to account for well in advance.
-A variety of considerations (such as flights, visa procedures, health checks, insurance, documentation, money, housing arrangements etc.) need to be dealt with, or at least should have some thought, before leaving the UK.
+A variety of considerations (such as flights, visa procedures, health checks, insurance, documentation, money, housing arrangements, etc.) need to be dealt with, or at least should have some thought, before leaving the UK.
 Chinese visa bureaucracy is definitely better to be anticipated than not!
-As we, the current second years are the first cohort to be studying in China for a full year, the advice we would give is different to that from previous years, and this guide will attempt to detail the procedures as relevantly and comprehensively as possible.

 From our experience, it is highly recommended that you head to China about two weeks before you are needed at Beida, so we would recommend arriving around the 18th August.
 We would advise this so strongly because it will be much easier to sort out living arrangements (which requires lots of cash as deposit payments) without the commitment of having to be in class every day.
-The section Documentation/Temporary Residence Permit has more information on what you'll be obliged to do in Beijing so early on.
+The "Documentation/Temporary Residence Permit" section has more information on what you'll be obliged to do in Beijing so early on.

-You will probably be booked in to stay in Beida's on-campus Sháoyuán (勺园) accommodation for either one week or two.
+You might be booked to stay in Beida's on-campus Sháoyuán (勺园) accommodation for either one week or two.
 You may alternatively decide to find accommodation nearer Wudaokou (which is a popular district for university students), where many students decide to live.
-This will be discussed in more detail in the Arriving section.
+This will be discussed in more detail in the "Arriving" section.